nicolasrenet/segtformats/README.md

-# SegtFormat: a toolbox for minimalistic segmentation medatada.
+# SegtFormat: a toolbox for minimalistic segmentation metadata.

 SegtFormat allows for handling common page layout formats (PAGE, ALTO) with a focus on HTR tasks: